curl/everything-curl/http/versions/http3.md

 ## Enable

-As a shortcut straight to HTTP/3, to make curl attempt a QUIC connect directly to the given host name and port number, use `--http3`.
+As a shortcut straight to HTTP/3, to make curl attempt a QUIC connect directly to the given hostname and port number, use `--http3`.
 Like this:

     curl --http3 https://example.com/